Prediction of number of passengers for an airline using LSTM

 plt.plot(dataset)

 Neural networks work better if inputs are between 0 and 1.
-So we are going to scale down the inputs using MinMaxScaler().
-We can see that after scaling the minimum value is 0 and maximum value is 1.
+Scaling down the inputs with MinMaxScaler() produces a minimum value of 0 and maximum value of 1.

 scaler = MinMaxScaler()